Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/components/scrollspy.md

 ### Via data attributes

 To easily add scrollspy behavior to your topbar navigation, add `data-spy="scroll"` to the element you want to spy on (most typically this would be the `<body>`).
-Then add the `data-target` attribute with the ID or class of the parent element of any Bootstrap `.nav` component.
+Then add the `data-target` attribute with the ID or class of the parent element of any Boosted `.nav` component.

 {% highlight css %}
 body {